Star Wars: Dark Times: Parallels

 Issues 6–10 (October 2007–February 2008) follow Jedi Master K'Kruhk, who survived the events of Order 66 and took several younglings under his protection, as well as Bomo and his companions as they flee the Empire.
 One of his crew, Janks, is captured by stormtroopers.
 The ship's captain reveals to Bomo that he has secured a buyer for some secret cargo.
 Crys consoles Bomo by telling him about the loss of her own family during the Clone Wars; her husband was killed by Separatist forces, and she agreed to let a Jedi take her son, Kennan, to train him as a Padawan.
 In the present, K'Kruhk trains Kennan on a fertile moon.
-Meanwhile, Bomo and company arrive on Mimban to make the exchange, but are double-crossed by the buyer, Haka, who is in turn double-crossed by his man Lumbra.
-Captain Heren reveals to Haka that he had expected the betrayal and that Lumbra has loaded a booby-trapped crate onto his own ship.
+Meanwhile, Bomo and company arrive on Mimban to make the exchange, but are double-crossed by the buyer, Haka, who is, in turn, double-crossed by his man, Lumbra.
+Captain Heren reveals to Haka that he had expected the betrayal and that Lumbra had loaded a booby-trapped crate onto his own ship.
 Haka then tortures Heren for the location of the real merchandise as he forces Crys to work as a slave.
-Lumbra crash-lands near K'Kruhk's settlement, and goes to check it out.
+Lumbra crash-lands near K'Kruhk's settlement and goes to check it out.
 K'Kruhk sends the younglings into hiding, as Lumbra salvages their ship to repair his own.
 Jedi Master Chase Piru uses the Force to defend the younglings, revealing to Lumbra that he might have something more valuable than the crate he was originally trying to steal.
 Meanwhile, Bomo and Crys fight back against their guards.
 K'Kruhk and Piru split up to attack the pirates from opposing angles, even as Bomo's friends continue to liberate each other.